mrsajadpp/auxin/docs/dateutils.md

 ## `parseDate`

-Parses a date string into a Date object.
+This function parses a date string and returns a Date object.

 ### Parameters